 Even with medical professionals and dentists joining forces, millions of people still use tobacco products.
-In the U.S. alone, smoking cigarettes accounts for more than 480,000 deaths each year.
+In the U.S. alone, smoking cigarettes account for more than 480,000 deaths each year.
 Along with the 34.3 million Americans who smoke are another 852 million around the globe.
-Add in cigars, pipes and chewing tobacco and even more people are at risk.
+Add in cigars, pipes, and chewing tobacco and even more, people are at risk.

 Besides the various health-related illnesses mentioned, tobacco use can cause damage to the mouth.
 As a prime example, smoking and chewing can both lead to oral cancer.
 This is why general dentists strive to inform their patients about the dangers of tobacco use.
 While their efforts have made a difference, there is a lot more work needed.